zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-This reduces the number of special functions we need to consider:
+Doing so reduces the number of special functions we need to consider:

 $$ \tag{18.17}
   	a_{n}'(\omega)